gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Introduce a `Toolchain` concept, so that the compiler and linker from the same toolchain are always used together.
 - Add these task types to the DSL reference and mark as incubating.

-## Test cases
+### Test cases

 - Incremental build:
     - Changing a compile option causes source files to be compiled and binary to be linked.
     - Changing a link option causes the binary to be linked but does not recompile source files.
     - Changing a comment in a source file causes the source file to be compiled by the but does not relink the binary.

-# Story: Build a static library binary
+## Story: Build a static library binary

 This story introduces the concept of a static library binary that can be built for a C++ library.
+This will allow both shared and static variants of a particular library to be built.

 - Add `StaticLibraryBinary` type.
 - Add `LinkStaticLibrary` task type.